 CHEST AND SHOULDERS OPENER

-If you have a terrible pectus posture, you can even do this exercise without a foam roller.
+You can do this without a foam roller if you have a terrible pectus posture.
 To get started, get on the mat and take the foam roller.
 Start by laying down directly on the foam roller.

 Make sure your head is supported on the roller through the pelvis.
 Reach with both arms to the ceiling, and drop the shoulders back and down.
 While keeping the arms straight, inhale and move the arms to your sides.